 Discrimination against minority groups, particularly Roma and LGBT people, continues to be a problem.
 Both the rule of law and awareness about human rights are considered low in comparison with other European countries.
 The situation has gradually improved, but the commitment of the government has so far been insufficient.
 A telling example is the cancellation of the Pride Parade in Belgrade for two consecutive years.

 Continued economic crisis and high unemployment

 The deep economic crisis that hit the country has led to budget cuts and the closure of governmental institutions, which has partly also affected Sida's work.
 In 2012, the country’s gross domestic product (GDP) decreased by 2 per cent.
 The difficult economic situation has led to increased unemployment, increased corruption, general deterioration in living standards and widespread distrust in the country's future.

 The high unemployment rate is an alarming factor in the Serbian economy.
 At the end of March 2013, it was estimated that close to 27 per cent of Serbia’s working-age population is unemployed.
 Particularly hard hit are young people under the age of 30, where more than half of them are unemployed.
 Also women and minorities are over-represented among the unemployed.

 Formally, Serbia has good potential to achieve gender equality.
 The institutional framework to implement gender equality is however weak, and the issue does not trickle down through government's collective behaviour.
 Violence against women and discrimination in the workplace are a problem, and women are also under-represented in politics and decision-making.

-Half a million young people left the country in the 1990s.
-That, in addition to negative population growth, puts Serbia in fifth place in the world in terms of the percentage of elderly people among the population.
+Half a million young people have left the country during the 90s.
+Along with a negative population growth, Serbia ends up fifth in the world when it comes to the proportion of elderly people among the population.
 The aging population also means that pension payments swallow up a quarter of the state budget.